ivanvorobei/SPStorkController/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/90c836ec5649e77fb44ff727d7dad96d2009f3d8/Resources/SPStorkController - Name.svg"/>

-Modal controller as in mail or Apple music application.
+Modal controller like in Mail or Apple music application.
 Similar animation and transition.
-I tried to repeat all the animations, corner radius and frames.
-The controller supports gestures and Navigation Bar & work with ScrollView.
-You can see [how use pod tutorial](https://youtu.be/wOTNGswT2-0) on youtube
+I tried to recreate all the animations, corner radius and frames.
+Controller supports Gestures, NavigationBar & works with ScrollView.
+You can watch [how to use pod tutorial](https://youtu.be/wOTNGswT2-0) on YouTube.

-Preview GIF loading `3mb`.
+Preview GIF is loading `3mb`.
 Please, wait

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/c66764082c0d9bf11d0bd46d5fa458edb62044fe/Resources/gif-mockup - 3.gif" width="500">

-You can download example [in AppStore](https://itunes.apple.com/app/id1446635818).
-If you want buy code of app on gif, please, go to [xcode-shop.com](https://xcode-shop.com).
-Price: $200
+You can download example [from AppStore](https://itunes.apple.com/app/id1446635818).
+If you want to buy source code of the app shown on the GIF above, please go to [xcode-shop.com](https://xcode-shop.com).
+Price: $200.

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/8d7673741cbfd22334a611ad3bb905794df297db/Recources/SPStorkController - shop.svg"/>

 I have a store where I sell applications and modules for Xcode projects.
-You can find source of applications or custom animations / UI.
+You can find source codes of applications or custom animations / UI.
 I regularly update the code.
-Visit my website for see all items for sale: [xcode-shop.com](https://xcode-shop.com).
-In website you can find preview and for some items link in AppStore
+Visit my website to see all items for sale: [xcode-shop.com](https://xcode-shop.com).
+On the website you can find previews and for some items links to AppStore.

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/8d7673741cbfd22334a611ad3bb905794df297db/Recources/SPStorkController - shop.svg"/>